objectiser/jaeger-servlet-container/README.md

 This project provides servlet container support for using OpenTracing and Jaeger from within your webapps.

-A `ServletContainerListener` is used to manage the lifecycle of the Jaeger tracer used within the webapp.
+A `ServletContextListener` is used to manage the lifecycle of the Jaeger tracer used within the webapp.
-The Jaeger tracer configuration currently is obtained from the enviroment, although the service name is obtained from the servlet context's display name.
+The Jaeger tracer configuration currently is obtained from the [enviroment](https://github.com/jaegertracing/jaeger-client-java/tree/master/jaeger-core#configuration-via-environment), although the service name is obtained from the servlet context's display name.
 Therefore by default the tracer will attempt to communicate with a local Jaeger agent.